 Assessment is based on class performance and written exams.

 Forms of Study

-Japanese is used as the language of tuition, with English exceptionally used as support language.
-Teaching takes the form of seminars and self-study activities.
+Chinese is used as the language of tuition, with English or Swedish as a support language.
+Teaching is done in the form of class and group activities.

 - A minimum of 30 credits in Chinese at undergraduate level